Criminal stereotype of African Americans: Police killing black males

-Keon L. Gilbert and Rashawn Ray in Why Police Kill Black Males with Impunity: Applying Public Health Critical Race Praxis to Address the Determinants of Policing Behaviors and "Justifiable" Homicide in the USA examines trends from 1960-2010 death by legal intervention by race and social class that high-income blacks are just as likely to be killed by police officers as low-income blacks.
-However, black cops were found to be more likely to kill black civilians than white cops were.
+Keon L. Gilbert and Rashawn Ray in Why Police Kill Black Males with Impunity: Applying Public Health Critical Race Praxis to Address the Determinants of Policing Behaviors and "Justifiable" Homicide in the USA examine trends from 1960 to 2010 of death by legal intervention by race and social class and determine that high-income blacks are just as likely to be killed by police officers as low-income blacks.
+However, it has been reported that black cops were found to be more likely to kill black civilians at the same rate as white cops were.

 Consequences

 There is evidence that the American society has internalized the criminal stereotype of African Americans.
 For example, in experiments where African American and white individuals perform the same act, respondents have reported that the black figure is more threatening than the white figure.
 Likewise, in surveys asking about fear of strangers in hypothetical situations, respondents are more fearful of being victimized by black strangers than by white strangers.

-Moreover, in mock trials whites have assigned more guilt to African American criminal suspects than white suspects accused of the same crimes.
-They also gave more severe punishments to the African American suspects.
+According to a 1997 study, African Americans convicted of violent crimes were systematically judged to deserve sentences.

 In other research, whites have been found to overestimate the differences between the rates at which whites and blacks commit some crimes.
 Dixon states that heavy television viewing increases exposure to the overrepresentation of Blacks as criminals, when making race and crime judgements.
 Furthermore, one of the findings is that exposure to Blacks' overrepresentation as criminals was positively related to perception of Blacks as violent.
 A 2012 study found that white Americans overestimated the percent of burglaries, illegal drug sales, and juvenile crimes committed by blacks by between 6.6 and 9.5 percentage points.

 There is also some research suggesting that blacks have also internalized the criminal stereotype.
 According to a study, 82% of blacks think they are perceived as violent by Whites.
 African Americans are also more likely than Whites to think that racial profiling is widespread and to think they are treated unfairly by police, both in general and in actual criminal justice encounters.

 Public defender James Williams and sociologist Becky Pettit, both advocating for decarceration in the United States, have argued that the treatment of African Americans by law enforcement agencies is "the most pervasive blight on the criminal justice system today" and that African American progress is a myth, as it does not take into consideration the African American men who are incarcerated.